 Miller, J.W., ed.
 (1979).
 NOAA Diving Manual.
 Diving For Science And Technology.
 (Second edition).
 Sections 2-20-2-23.
 U.S. Government Printing Office, Washington, D.C.

 Pilmanis, A.A., Given, R.R. and Borgh, B.C.
 (1984).
 “Unique Design of the New NOAA/USC Saturation Diving System.”
 Proc of Oceans.
 September 10-12.

 Fowler On Narcosis

-• Disorganized behavior is not a necessary part of narcosis and can be overcome by training.
-Errors can be avoided by slowing down.
+• Disorganized behavior is not a necessary part of narcosis.
+Overcome this through training.
+Avoid errors by slowing down.

 • Divers should rely on memory as little as possible.
-When memory must be relied on, the material should be highly overlearned and memory cues used to minimize forgetting.
+Overlearn material and use memory cues to minimize forgetting.

-• Divers must become familiar and comfortable with the sensations of narcosis, and learn to allocate attention between the task and the symptoms in a manner appropriate to the situation.
-Divers can l;earn to use the intensity and type of symptoms to estimate performance capability.
+• Divers must become familiar and comfortable with the sensations of narcosis.
+Learn to allocate attention between the task and the symptoms in a manner appropriate to the situation.
+Divers can learn to use the intensity and type of symptoms to estimate performance capability.